GoogleChrome/lighthouse-ci/docs/configuration.md

-                             continuing                                    [number] [default: 10000] --settings                 The Lighthouse settings and flags to use when collecting --numberOfRuns, -n         The number of times to run Lighthouse.            [number] [default: 3]
+                             continuing                                    [number] [default: 10000] --settings                 The Lighthouse settings and flags to use when collecting --numberOfRuns, -n         The number of times to run Lighthouse.            [number] [default: 3] --maxAutodiscoverUrls      The maximum number of pages to collect when using the staticDistDir option with no specified URL                      [number] [default: 5]
 ```

 #### `method`